null

 • Some players want a dark sound but tire too quickly on the 66 and larger diameters.

-• The 65MDV is an excellent choice for better endurance and a slightly more focussed without sounding bright.
+• Excellent choice for better endurance and a slightly more focussed without sounding bright.

 • You can also think of it as a scaled down Bach 5C.